BSStudio/bss-web-admin-backend/server/client/README.md

 # The server client module

 This module holds external client code for the server.

-Any 3rd party APIs that doesn't have a Java client library should be placed here.
+Any 3rd party APIs that don't have a Java client library should be placed here.